-Today’s black rice recipe will make a statement on your Halloween table, yet is a bit more sophisticated than some of my earlier offerings.
+However, today’s black rice recipe will make a statement on your Halloween table, yet is a bit more sophisticated than some of my earlier offerings.

 I love forbidden rice.
+Love.
+It.

 The color is so striking, it immediately draws attention when you serve it.
 There are two main varieties of black rice: Wild Rice and Forbidden Rice.